Falling Leaves Can Be Dangerous

 Leaves are a Slip and Fall Hazard for Pedestrians

-As the autumn is also accompanied by quite a bit of rain and even the occasional snow storm, the leaves on the ground become wet and slippery.
+As the autumn is also accompanied by quite a bit of rain and even the occasional snowstorm, the leaves on the ground become wet and slippery.
 This is an obvious danger for people who are walking through the streets.
-Home and business owners who do not clean the sidewalks in front of their homes and businesses, are at risk of being made responsible for any injuries incurred due to unsafe conditions on sidewalks abutting their property.
+Home and business owners who do not clean the sidewalks in front of their homes and businesses are at risk of being made responsible for any injuries incurred due to unsafe conditions on sidewalks abutting their property.
 The level of risk differs from town to town as the laws detailing who is responsible for safe passage can vary from jurisdiction to jurisdiction.

 Car Accidents and Truck Accidents are a Risk with Wet Leaves on the Road

-While most people know that leaves are hazardous for pedestrians and drivers, most do not know that leaves are danger when it comes to trains as well.
-Just as a car or bus that is trying to stop, when a train has to stop, a solid connection between the wheels and the tracks are vital.
+While most people know that leaves are hazardous for pedestrians and drivers, most do not know that leaves are a danger when it comes to trains as well.
+Just as a car or bus that is trying to stop, when a train has to stop, a solid connection between the wheels and the tracks is vital.
 Just as rubber tires, when metal wheels hit leaves, the lack of friction will cause the wheels to slide on the tracks.
-Train operators are taught in these situation to start to brake much earlier and slower requiring a much longer time to stop or even slow down a long heavy train.
+Train operators are taught in these situations to start to brake much earlier and slower requiring a much longer time to stop or even slow down a long heavy train.
 If a train operator has to deal with a hazard on the tracks such as a car or a pedestrian, stopping quickly could simply be an impossible thing to do.

-When it comes to operating any form of transportation, learning to operate the vehicle in a variety of seasonal or weather related situations is vital.
+When it comes to operating any form of transportation, learning to operate the vehicle in a variety of seasonal or weather-related situations is vital.
 Learning how to deal with obstacles and hazards is likewise vital.
 Having operators that are able to perform their duties and not hampered by drugs or alcohol is the expectation of every person that utilizes these forms of transportation.